prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 suited for railroad ties, in the end.
 It cracked, split, and became twisted too easily to withstand the conditions of the tracks.
-But long after the scheme collapsed, the trees remained standing.[@wolf_management_2016] The species became invasive and spread across the state, the side-effects of which have been as disastrous as they were unanticipated.
-Besides being ill-suited to an environment like the San Joaquin Valley, which gets so little annual rainfall that some argue it should be treated as a desert biome, its bark and sap are highly flammable, and it transformed the fire regimes of the grasslands it invaded.[^12] Recently, eucalyptus came back into the spotlight when a viral Reddit post entitled “The Great Australian Shitpost, 100 years in the making” facetiously blamed century-old, unscrupulous Australian profiteering for 2017’s devastating fires.
+But long after the scheme collapsed, the trees remained standing---but not static: the species became invasive and spread across the state, the side-effects of which have been as disastrous as they were unanticipated.[@wolf_management_2016] Besides being ill-suited to an environment like the San Joaquin Valley, which gets so little annual rainfall that some argue it should be treated as a desert biome, its bark and sap are highly flammable, and it transformed the fire regimes of the grasslands it invaded.[^12] Indeed, eucalyptus came back into the spotlight more recently when a viral Reddit post entitled “The Great Australian Shitpost, 100 years in the making” facetiously blamed century-old, unscrupulous Australian profiteering for 2017’s devastating fires.
 But from the perspective of the Capitalocene, capitalism itself is the more